lyh02/Operating-System-2022/index.md

-### Experimental Course Guidance Time
+### Date of experiment Course Guidance

-### Reference Teaching Video
+### Reference tutorial video

-- Hardware knowledge and OS basic teaching video [Download url](https://rec.ustc.edu.cn/share/6d8b28d0-2753-11ed-ad15-3b3a2798a624)
+- Hardware knowledge and OS basic tutorial video [Download url](https://rec.ustc.edu.cn/share/6d8b28d0-2753-11ed-ad15-3b3a2798a624)

 - Study Guides for this Course [Download url](https://rec.ustc.edu.cn/share/b70c6af0-2753-11ed-b01d-7bea9482e54e)

-### PPT(*´・ｖ・)
+### Slides(*´・ｖ・)

-In order to ensure that the contents of the courseware are up-to-date, the ppt of each class will be put on before the class
+In order to ensure that the contents of the courseware are up-to-date, the slides of each class will be put on before the class
 - 01-Overview [Download url](https://rec.ustc.edu.cn/share/412d5d70-278f-11ed-8477-f790a6fdaff3)

 - 02-OS Intro [Download url]()